 But, now a physically active grandmother can easily do the same using the WaterBuck.
 No wind power, electricity, solar or other micro-grid technology is needed.

 Using a simple combination of human shape, motion, weight and strength, volumes of water can be pumped from water wells.
 Depths far beyond what could even be considered are now possible with the WaterBuck Pump.

 The WaterBuck Pump has an enormous amount of mechanical advantage for a manual deep well pump.
 For more detailed information, please see our mechanical advantage page.

-The following results – a feat unprecedented in the common hand pump sector – are from pumping from an 80-foot static water level with a 4-inch brass pump cylinder with 2-inch drop pipe.
-Amazingly, the following gpm flow rate was delivered on the long stroke of the machine with the pump lever set at 5 feet in the first two videos.
-The lever was set at 4 feet for the two young women and two young men.
+The following results – a feat unprecedented in the common hand pump sector – are from pumping with an 80-foot static water level and with a 4-inch brass pump cylinder with 2-inch drop pipe.

 - 64-year-old grandmother – 7 gpm (19 half strokes)